 Amount Claimed: $16,505.53

-Tasha Lyn Cosimo recently won a complete defense award in a hotly disputed liability case.
+Team Cliff Wilson recently won a complete defense award in a hotly disputed liability case.
 The case in question was a typical car collision in which each driver claimed that the other was at fault in the accident.
-The true test would turn out to be Tasha’s ability to quickly salvage the testimony of a crucial no-show witness in order to obtain a complete defense award.
+The true test would turn out to be Cliff’s ability to quickly salvage the testimony of a crucial no-show witness in order to obtain a complete defense award.

 This case involved the classic “he said she said” scenario.
 In January of 2012, plaintiff and defendant were both driving on the same street when they reached the intersection of NE Martin Luther King Blvd., and ne couch St. According to defendant, the accident occurred when he was travelling in the right hand lane and plaintiff pulled out in front of him from the lane to defendant’s left, attempting to make a last minute right hand turn from the center lane without a signal.
 Defendant admitted that he hit the left corner of plaintiff’s vehicle with his front bumper because of plaintiff’s erratic maneuver.
 Defendant remembered slamming on his brakes in an attempt to avoid hitting plaintiff’s vehicle.
 On the other hand, plaintiff alleged the accident occurred when plaintiff was making a legal right turn at the intersection and defendant rear-ended him.